Tampa Bay Buccaneers vs. Buffalo Bills NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Buffalo has seven wins against the spread in 12 games this season.

-- Buffalo's games this season have gone over the total in five out of 12 opportunities (41.7%).
+- Buffalo's games this year have hit the over on five of 12 set point totals (41.7%).

-- When Buffalo scores more than 22.5 points, it is 7-1 against the spread and 7-1 overall.
+- Buffalo is 7-1 against the spread and 7-1 overall when the team puts up more than 22.5 points.

-- When Buffalo totals more than 332.8 yards, the team is 6-2 against the spread and 6-2 overall.
+- In games that Buffalo piles up more than 332.8 yards, the team is 6-2 against the spread and 6-2 overall.

-- This season the Bills have 17 turnovers, seven fewer than the Buccaneers have takeaways (24).
+- The Bills have turned the ball over 17 times, seven fewer times than the Buccaneers have forced turnovers (24).

 Home and road insights

-- At home, the Buccaneers are 4-1 ATS as 3.5-point favorites or more.

-- In three of five home games this season, Tampa Bay has gone over the total.
+- Tampa Bay has gone over the total in three of five games at home this year.

-- As 3.5-point underdogs or more on the road, the Bills are 3-2 ATS.
+- This season the Bills are 3-2 ATS as 3.5-point underdogs or more away from home.

-- In six road games this season, Buffalo has hit the over three times.
+- Buffalo has hit the over in three of six road games this year.

 Powered by Data Skrive.